elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 Both the docs and the custom response header should communicate that the `immutable` field:

-- has been replaced by the `prebuilt` field and users should rely on that new field onwards
+- has been replaced by the `external_source` field and users should rely on that new field onwards
 - is maintained for backwards compatibility reasons only
 - will be removed after a specific date/release